setzexe/setzexe/README.md

 <b>WHEN THE FUTURE WAS GREEN AND DIGITAL AND BEAUTIFUL!!!</b>
 Decided to take the field more seriously and take cybersecurity in University,
 while learning programming and code in the process.
-Learning Mandarin, would love to take
+Learning Mandarin, would love to take myself to China someday and view all the tech
 <br><br>
 i also am huge into music, anime/manga, art, and gaming —
 so if ur into (or even if ur not) that feel free to talk to me about ur interests :]